 Referring a patient

-To refer a patient or arrange a telephone consultation, contact the Referring Physician Office at 800-533-1564 (toll-free), 24 hours a day, seven days a week.
+To refer a patient or arrange a telephone consultation, contact the Referring Provider Office at 800-533-1564 (toll-free), 24 hours a day, seven days a week.
 Please be prepared to specify the transplant service needed (bone marrow, hand, heart, kidney, pancreas, liver or lung transplant) so that the most appropriate person can assist you.

 Mayo Clinic Medical Transport can provide urgent transport services.
 To arrange service, call 507-255-2808 or 800-237-6822 (toll-free).